abhn/Crypto-Learnings/README.md

 -  Previous block's ciphertext is xor'd with the current plaintext block before encryption.
 - `C[i] = E(K, C[i-1] ⊕ P[i])` where ⊕ represents the xor or exclusive-or operation.
 - The issue here is getting the first ciphertext block.
 Generally, an Initialization Vector.
-- Initialization Vectors may be static (Same IV used everytime), counter (Incremented upon every use) or random (randomly generated upon every use).
+- Initialization Vectors may be static (Same IV used every time), counter (Incremented upon every use) or random (randomly generated upon every use).
 Details in initialization vector section.

 #### OFB (Output Feedback)
 - _Output Feedback_ mode uses the block cipher to generate a key stream and ⊕s the key stream with the message